 415 pages – Published in 2011

-This is not a dedicated swinging book but it does a good job exploring the concept of monogamy.
+This is not a dedicated swinging book, but it does a good job of exploring the concept of monogamy.
 The authors debunk what we “know” about sex, weaving together anthropology, archaeology, primatology, anatomy, and psychosexuality to show how far from human nature monogamy really is.
-In Sex at Dawn, the authors expose the ancient roots of human sexuality while pointing towards a future illuminated by our innate capacities for love, cooperation, and generosity.
+In Sex at Dawn, the authors expose the ancient roots of human sexuality while pointing towards a future illuminated by our innate capacities for sex, love, cooperation, and generosity.
 Amazon Link

 My Life on the Swingset: Adventures in Swinging & Polyamory

 This is an entertaining perspective on the swinging & polyamory world.
 The queer non-monogamous author is admittedly biased when it comes to swinging, polyamory, and other forms of ethical non-monogamy, but he doesn’t sugar-coat it.
 He speaks honestly and earnestly about a unique way to live life, one that allows for sexual and loving growth and experimentation, a strong sense of community, and the ability to do what we all crave, whether we know it or not: Be honest with ourselves and others about what we want sexually.
 And out of life.
 Amazon Link

 Swingland: Between the Sheets of the Secretive, Sometimes Messy, but Always Adventurous Swinging Lifestyle